NCLEX Study Guide

 The actual testing procedure is the same for a RN and PN candidate; only the number of questions and time limits differ.

-Background Education & Experience for NCLEX
+Background Education & Prior Experience

 NCLEX-RN and NCLEX-PN both include questions based on your education subjects and clinical experience: